 Current clinical trials and studies:

-Dr. Laura Wozniak is an Assistant Clinical Professor of Pediatrics at The David Geffen School of Medicine at UCLA.
+Dr. Laura Wozniak is an Associate Clinical Professor of Pediatrics at The David Geffen School of Medicine at UCLA.
 After earning a B.S. in Physiological Sciences from UCLA, Dr. Wozniak attended medical school in New York at the Albert Einstein College of Medicine.
 She then returned to UCLA for her Pediatric residency and Gastroenterology fellowship.
 Dr. Wozniak is board-certified in Pediatric Gastroenterology and Clinical Pharmacology.
 Her clinical interests include liver disease, intestinal failure, liver/intestine transplantation, and nutrition.